Institute of Public Accountants: Continuing Professional Development (CPD)

 All members of the IPA (except retired members) must complete a minimum of 120 hours of CPD over a three-year period, with a minimum of 20 hours to be completed in any single financial year.
 CPD can be completed in either structured or unstructured forms, however, the maximum amount of unstructured learning permitted is 30 hours.
 IPA Members must also comply with IPA Pronouncement 7, detailing the requirements of CPD and IPA Membership.
 The IPA runs a series of face-to-face and online professional development events every year, open to IPA members and the public.

 Members of other professional bodies

 Members of certain other professional bodies may apply for certain membership levels with the IPA at an equivalent level based on their existing qualifications.
 These include members of Institute of Cost Accountants of India (CMA), Association of Chartered Certified Accountants (ACCA), Chartered Institute of Management Accountants (CIMA), CPA Australia (CPA) and Chartered Accountants Australia and New Zealand (CA ANZ).
 The IPA accepts CPA and CA ANZ membership as entry level qualifications.
-For overseas professional bodies potential members should refer to the immigration section of the IPA website for further details.
 The IPA accepts the professional examinations (plus membership) for certain overseas professional bodies.

 The IPA collaborates with CPA Australia and Chartered Accountants Australia and New Zealand in supporting the Accounting Professional & Ethical Standards Board (APESB), founded in 2006.

 APESB publishes ethics-related standards that must be followed by accountants in Australia based on the international standards published by the International Ethics Standards Board for Accountants (IESBA).